 Publishing and administering ArcIMS services.
 A second management task is to publish and administer services.
 Users can add, start, stop, and delete services using ArcIMS Administrator, the ArcIMS Service Administrator, or by sending commands from the command line.
-For more information on using the command line, see SERVICE in the ArcXML Programmer's Reference Guide or search the ArcIMS Online Knowledge Base (http://support.esri.com) using the keyword "command line."
+For more information on using the command line, see the chapter "ADMIN MANAGEMENT elements" in the ArcXML Programmer's Reference Guide.

-The input to a service is a configuration file as depicted below.
-One of the administration tools is used to start a service on one or more ArcIMS Spatial Servers.
+The input to a service is one of the configuration files already described.
+An administration tool is used to start a service on one or more ArcIMS Spatial Servers.